Home > Articles > Media Center > News > AMI Applauds Senators for...

 AMI Applauds Senators for Efforts to Repeal Ethanol Subsidies and Tariffs; Urges Swift Passage of LegislationWednesday, May 18, 2011

 AMI today joined livestock and poultry groups in applauding Senators Tom Coburn (R-OK) and Dianne Feinstein (D-CA) for their leadership in introducing the “The Ethanol Subsidy and Tariff Repeal Act,” which, if passed, would end 30 years of tax credits for conventional ethanol and the tariff on imported ethanol effective July 1.

-on corn to feed livestock and poultry,” the
+so heavily on corn to feed livestock and

 Additionally, eliminating the import

 the world to compete on a level playing field

 If enacted, this legislation would save taxpayers nearly $3.3 billion in 2011.
 Experts such as the Congressional Budget Office and the Government Accountability Office have already concluded that the subsidy is unnecessary and leading economists agree that ending it would have little impact on ethanol production, prices or jobs.

 “This legislation will help American consumers by ending the costly and unnecessary protection and subsidization of converting corn into fuel.
 We applaud you for your leadership on the issue and strongly encourage Congress to pass this legislation promptly,” the letter concluded.

 In addition to AMI, signers included California Dairies, Inc., National Chicken Council, National Cattlemen’s Beef Association, National Meat Association, National Pork Producers Council and National Turkey Federation.

 To view the letter, click here: http://www.meatami.com/ht/a/GetDocumentAction/i/69365.share on facebook share on twitter